KevCaz/SolarikRecruitmentAnalysis/README.md

 of functions we used for Solarik et al. 2007 paper.
 The form of a is quite convenient to share efficiently our code, which however remains quite specific to the kind of datasets we used.
-Nevertheless, as the kernels are more general and could be used in other context, I put them in a separate package available [here](https://github.com/KevCaz/recruitR).
+Nevertheless, as the kernels are more general and could be used in another studies, they were put in a separate package available [here](https://github.com/KevCaz/recruitR).
 The whole analysis we undertook is described in the package's vignette.